-U.S. could become next coronavirus epicenter, WHO says
+U.S. could be next 'virus epicenter', as India locks down, global recession looms

 Britain, believed by experts to be about two weeks behind Italy in the outbreak cycle, on Tuesday began curbs on movement without precedent in peacetime after Prime Minister Boris Johnson ordered the country to stay at home.

-The streets of the capital were eerily quiet as all but essential shops closed and people only went to work if it was unavoidable.
+The streets of the capital were quiet as all but essential shops closed and people only went to work if it was unavoidable.

 Johnson had resisted pressure to impose a full lockdown even as other European countries had done so, but was forced to change tack as projections showed the health system could become overwhelmed.